Copy Editors

 The stipulation of the pre-1900 time period for the American literature requirement also forces students to take classes that often repeat texts included in the required introductory Readings in American Literature class.

 It doesn’t help that our world literature requirement is called “global Anglophone literatures,” excluding translated texts and prioritizing English-speaking populations even as we gain the opportunity to read more global texts.
 When looking at the other colleges, we found that Pitzer’s requirement is accordingly titled “World Literature,” and Claremont McKenna’s major itself is titled “Literature” instead of “English.”
 Pomona’s seemingly few requirements simply confused us.
-This hyperfocus on language may seem trivial, but one thing the English major has taught us is close reading, and there seems to be an odd fetishization of English-speaking populations within the Scripps requirements.
+This hyperfocus on language may seem trivial, but one thing the English major has taught us is close reading, and there seems to be an odd emphasis on English-speaking populations within the Scripps requirements.

-Throughout my time in the department, professors constantly told me to speak up more in class; however, the points I do bring up are rarely engaged with by my primarily white peers.
+Throughout my time in the department, professors constantly told me to speak up more in class; however, the points I do bring up are rarely engaged with by my predominantly white peers.
 I have little motivation to make a point about racial dynamics in books when I know my classmates will swiftly shift focus back to denigrating the portrayal of white women.

 To be clear, the dismissive class environment is nothing new.
 After three years in the English department, I’m sufficiently used to leaving class burned out by another slight microaggression.
-“Not all colonization is created equal” is a memorable recent one that left me both baffled and fuming.
+“Not all colonization is created equal,” is a memorable recent one that left me both baffled and fuming.

 To be clear, it’s not that either of us hates English as a subject or even the department itself despite our grievances with it.
 However, as two students of color who have considered dropping the major multiple times, it’s increasingly vital that we address these structural issues that dissuade Scripps English students from engaging in meaningful and critical discussions about race.
-The course requirements and makeup of the professors primarily draw in white students, which further marginalizes students of color within the department and forces them to engage in dismissive discussions in micro-aggressive environments.
+The course requirements and backgrounds of the professors primarily draw in white students, which further marginalizes students of color within the department and forces them to engage in dismissive discussions in micro-aggressive environments.

 Change is not difficult.
 We aren’t beholden to a Eurocentric canon that loses relevance, even in academia, every passing year.
 We can look to other 5C English departments that don’t force students to abide by strict time period requirements, allowing for more flexibility within the major.